slowknight/XMLComposer/README.md

 - Dynamic node names etc.
 - Implement proper simple REST api for handling requests and responses
 - Documentation for classes

+ISSUES:
+- File not being parsed properly when it reaches a certain size.